MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/cm-prob-failed-start.md

 # Code 10 - CM_PROB_FAILED_START

-This function is reserved for system use.

-The device failed to start.
+This Device Manager error message indicates that the device failed to start.

 ## Error Code